bonitasoft/bonita-doc/md/ubuntu-openjdk-tomcat-postgresql.md

 To install PostgreSQL 11 you need to install the `postgres-11` package:

-* Run the following command line: `sudo aptitude install postgresql-11`
+* Run the following command line: `sudo apt install postgresql-11`
 * If needed, type your Ubuntu user password
 * Type _**Enter**_ to confirm that you want to continue installation